TYLERSFOSTER/Discrete-Signal-Tonality/README.md

 Welcome to `disig`, a Python package that allows users to compute and manipulate [...]

+## *TODO*s
+- Fix path where visualizer is saving images
+- Get rid of TeX rendering in and finish `./README.md`
+- Generate examples with accompanying diagrams
+##

 ## Harmonic movement between discrete signals

 ### Euler's *tonnetz*